OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #> [1] 6.321
 ```

-i.e. about [6.3 gigatones of soil carbon](https://www.mangrovealliance.org/wp-content/uploads/2022/09/The-State-of-the-Worlds-Mangroves-Report_2022.pdf).
+i.e. about 6.3 gigatones of soil carbon.
 This estimate is not ideal for multiple reasons:
 - Training points are just a compilation of data from literature, i.e. it is possible
 that some areas are over-represented i.e. that there is a bias in how average SOC is estimated,
 - Training points come from different time-periods and SOC is a dynamic property; again we could generate bias in predictions,

 To produce a more reliable estimate of global SOC stock in world mangroves and also
 to map their distribution we use [predctive soil mapping](https://soilmapper.org),
-in this case spatiotemporal EML.
+in this case spatiotemporal Ensemble Machine Learning (EML).

 We can first check if there is enough point data spread through time: